-(B) Upon conviction of violation of this ordinance, the city shall register the violating property with the city agencies and/or the County Clerk.
+(B) Upon conviction of violation of this ordinance, the City shall register the violating property with the city agencies and/or the County Clerk.

 (C) Conditions of suspended sentences.
-In the event that the court chooses to suspend any portion of the fine or sentence for a violation of this ordinance, the city shall request that the court make the suspended sentence expressly conditional on the following terms:
+In the event that the court chooses to suspend any portion of the fine or sentence for a violation of this ordinance, the City shall request that the court make the suspended sentence expressly conditional on the following terms:

-(1) The defendant must evict, remove, and permanently bar from entering the property any persons who committed the criminal activity forming the basis of the public nuisance, including [but not limited to]the defendant himself, his or her family members and relatives, and owners, tenants, occupants, guests, and other persons.
-This may be accomplished through forcible entry and detainer actions, sale of the property, new leases of the property, or other legal action as needed; and the property[,.
-Such steps may include][including but not limited to] landlord training, tenant background checks and screening, [making]improvements to the property, including general repairs which will bring the property into compliance with[the City Uniform] Housing Code, § 14-3-1 et seq., ROA 1994[7][;] Integrated Development Ordinance, § 14-16-1-1, et seq., ROA 1994, [and]including fencing, lighting, and destruction of buildings, modifications to leases, security guards, removal of trash, junk, and graffiti, and compliance with all other applicable City Codes; and
+(1) The defendant must evict, remove, and permanently bar from entering the property any persons who committed the criminal activity forming the basis of the public nuisance, including the defendant himself, his or her family members and relatives, and owners, tenants, occupants, guests, and other persons.
+This may be accomplished through forcible entry and detainer actions, sale of the property, new leases of the property, or other legal action as needed; and continuing adverse effects on the neighborhood, and prevent public nuisances from recurring on the property.
+Such steps may include landlord training, tenant background checks and screening, making improvements to the property, including general repairs which will bring the property into compliance with the Uniform Housing Code, §§ 14-3-1 et seq., ROA 1994; Integrated Development Ordinance, §§ 14-16-1-1, et seq., ROA 1994, including fencing, lighting, and destruction of buildings, modifications to leases, security guards, removal of trash, junk, and graffiti, and compliance with all other applicable City Codes; and

-(2) The defendant must take steps to abate the public nuisance, eliminate its past and continuing adverse effects on the neighborhood, and prevent public nuisances from recurring on
+(2) The defendant must take steps to abate the public nuisance, eliminate its past and